Partisan Lines: Where Utah’s Delegates and Voters Align and Diverge – 2024 Utah Priorities Project

 The Utah political process includes the use of party delegates.
 Delegates are representatives chosen at a party caucus to represent voters.
 These delegates then choose party candidates at political party conventions.

-This report, Party Lines: Where Utah’s Delegates and Voters Align and Diverge, details party delegates’ survey responses to the 2024 Utah Priorities Project.
+This report, Partisan Lines: Where Utah’s Delegates and Voters Align and Diverge, details party delegates’ survey responses to the 2024 Utah Priorities Project.
 By comparing responses to those of Utah voters, the reports seek to understand how voters and delegates are similar and different across a wide range of topics that affect all Utahns.

 Key Findings